junxit/us-congress-bills-113/metadata.md

 - 2013-07-30 — Placed on the Union Calendar, Calendar No. 128.
 - 2013-07-30 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 113-177, Part I.
 - 2013-07-30 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 113-177, Part I.
+- 2013-07-31 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-07-31 — Considered as unfinished business. (consideration: CR H5241-5242)
+- 2013-07-31 — Considered under suspension of the rules. (consideration: CR H5221-5240)
+- 2013-07-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+850.
+- 2013-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-07-31 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
+- 2013-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 20, 1 Present (Roll no. 427). (text: CR H5221-5230)
+- 2013-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 20, 1 Present (Roll no. 427).(text: CR H5221-5230)